-I am Los Angeles personal injury lawyer, Michael Ehline.
+I am Los Angeles catastrophic personal injury lawyer Michael Ehline.
 I am an expert in muscle injuries and the law when such an injury occurs due to the negligence of another party.
 I spent a significant amount of time to create this article on your behalf.

 My law group helps people sue over muscle injuries.
-Below, I am going to discuss sports injuries and other muscle injury claims, as well as everyday accident-related injuries including contusion injury and overuse injuries.
+Below, I am going to discuss sports injuries and other muscle injury claims, as well as everyday accident-related injuries, including contusion injuries and overuse injuries.
 Keep reading to understand muscle injuries and catastrophic harm.

-We, humans, come equipped with 3 types of muscle in our body:
+We, humans, come equipped with three types of muscle in our body:

 Your skeletal muscles, muscle structure, and related muscle contraction make fighting, flight, and everything you do easier or harder based on their physical condition and ability to transmit nerve impulses to and from your brain.